 Skip to content

-Do you want to enable or disable the popup blocker in Edge on your Android device?
-Learn how to manage popup settings on your browser.
+Do you want to allow or disable the popup blocker in Edge browser app?
+Learn how to manage pop-up settings on your browser.

 The pop-ups and redirects can lead to misleading sites that can lead to phishing or hacking.
 Hence, it’s good to keep them blocked or disabled for all sites.

-The Microsoft Edge for Android browser has an option within the Site Settings tab to toggle the button to block the pop-up and redirect automatically.
+The Microsoft Edge has an option within the Site Settings tab to toggle the button to block the pop-up and redirect automatically.

 1. Launch Microsoft Edge for the Android.

-6. Choose the Pop-ups and redirects option from the list, set to Blocked by default.
+4. Choose the Pop-ups and redirects option from the list.

-7. Enable the toggle button to Allow the pop-ups and redirects.
+5. Toggle the switch to Allow the pop-ups and redirects.

 Pop-ups and redirects option in Edge Android

 The pop-ups and redirects will now be allowed on the sites.
-Though this option is not recommended and must be used cautiously, however, in a few cases, I found it useful.
-Allow pop-ups edge can be helpful in only some cases.
+Though this option is not recommended and must be used cautiously, however, in a few cases, I found it helpful.

-It’s always safe to keep the pop-up blocker enabled and not allow any site to use the pop-ups and redirect feature wrongly.
-If you think a particular site needs permission, then allow it for the time being and quickly disable the permission once done.
-Thus, blocking pop-ups can be helpful in this way.
+It’s always safe to enable the pop-up blocker and not allow any site to use the feature.
+If you think a particular site needs permission, then allow it for the time being and quickly turn off the permission once done.

-7. Disable the toggle to block the pop-ups and redirects.
+5. Toggle the switch to block the pop-ups and redirects.

 Block pop-ups and redirects in Edge Android

-It will completely block the pop-ups and redirects in the Microsoft Edge browser.
-It’s a recommended setting that is set to default usually.
-Blocking pop-ups for websites you do not trust is a good idea.
+It will completely block the pop-ups and redirects for sites.
+It’s a recommended setting that is usually set to default.

 Bottom Line

-The pop-ups and redirects are often used by malicious sites that lead to show inflicting ads to mislead users.
-Hence, blocking the redirects and pop-up windows from unknown sites is always safe.
+The pop-ups and redirects are often used by malicious sites that lead to inflicting ads to mislead users.
+Hence, blocking these settings from unknown sites is always safe.

-Do not allow pop-ups and redirects unless you know about a website or feel it’s authentic.
-It can be misused to inject any malicious code into the browser leading to critical error scam messages.
+Only allow site pop-ups if you know about a website or feel it’s authentic.
+It can be misused to inject any malicious code into the browser, leading to critical error scam messages.

-Similarly, you can configure the pop-up blocker on the Edge computer browser.
+Similarly, you can configure the pop-up blocker in Edge on your computer.
 It will allow or stop pop-up windows from the websites.

 Lastly, if you've any thoughts or feedback, then feel free to drop in below comment box.
 You can also report the outdated information.